polarfire-soc/hart-software-services/README.md

 The HSS currently support PolarFire SoC-based icicle kit (mpfs-icicle-kit-es) as a board build target.

 ### Building on Linux

+The HSS relies on SoftConsole v2021.3 or later to build on Linux.
+It also needs tkinter installed for the KConfiglib guiconfig tool.
+To install this on Ubuntu/Debian:

+    $ sudo apt install python3-tk

 For building on Linux from the command line you must configure the path appropriately, e.g.: